 Is Honey Actually Good?

-Today, the extension has been downloaded more than ten million times, making it an exceptionally popular service.
-You’ve probably seen it being advertised on YouTube and the like as it has continued to grow.
+Honey has been downloaded more than ten million times, making it an exceptionally popular service.

 The way Honey works is pretty straightforward.
 Once added to your browser, the app auto-adds an extension to the store pages of most major digital storefronts online.